azur1s/holymer/README.md

 - Runtime stuff

 # License
-Hycron language is licensed under [GNU Affero General Public License 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html)
+Hades is licensed under both [MIT license](https://github.com/azur1s/hades/blob/master/LICENSE-MIT) and [Apache License](https://github.com/azur1s/hades/blob/master/LICENSE-APACHE)

 # Support
 This is just a project for fun.
 If you wish to support me, you can do it through: